mlunadevops/bgp-networking-portfolio/case10-Path-Filtering/README.md

 # Lab: BGP Path Filtering

 ## 📋 Introduction
 A series of different filtering methods allow you to control the sending and receiving of BGP updates.
 You can filter BGP updates using routing information, path information, or communities as a basis.
-All methods achieve the same results, and choosing one method over another depends on the specific network configuration[cite: 1].
+All methods achieve the same results, and choosing one method over another depends on the specific network configuration.

 In this lab, we will perform filtering using path information (*AS-path*).
-The goal is to restrict the routing information that the router learns or announces from a particular neighbor by using access lists associated with route filters[cite: 1].
+The goal is to restrict the routing information that the router learns or announces from a particular neighbor by using access lists associated with route filters.

 ![Path Filtering](images/01Topology.jpg)